chenguokai/verelation/README.md

 ## Build

-You should be able to build using cmake:
+You should be able to build using `cmake`:

 ```shell
 mkdir build && cd build